 About Dottie Marshall Englis

-Dottie also has designed The Secret Garden, My Fair Lady, Meet Me in St. Louis, Music Man, High Society, She Loves Me, Carousel, Camelot, Man of La Mancha, and A Little Night Music for STAGES St. Louis.
+Dottie designed The Secret Garden, My Fair Lady, Meet Me in St. Louis, Music Man, High Society, She Loves Me, Carousel, Camelot, Man of La Mancha, and A Little Night Music for STAGES St. Louis.

 In addition to these credits, Dottie has designed costumes for Indiana Repertory Theatre, Geva Theatre, Reduced Shakespeare Company, PCPA Theatrefest and Opera Theatre of Saint Louis.

 St. Louis Critics Circle and Kevin Kline Awards have nominated and awarded Dottie numerous times for her costume designs.
 A Full Professor in Design at the Conservatory of Theatre Arts at Webster University, she also a recipient of the William T. Kemper Excellence in Teaching Award, and the Governor’s Award for Excellence in Teaching.
 She received her MFA in Costume Design from Carnegie Mellon University and her BA in Drama and English from Tufts University.